AsaraSenaratne/GUIDANE/README.md

 ```

 ## Folder structure of the project
-assets folder - this folder contains the datasets used for analysis.
+Assets folder - this folder contains the datasets used for analysis.
-results folder - all the plots, pickle files and CSV files that are generated as a result of program execution will be stored in this folder.
+Results folder - all the plots, pickle files and CSV files that are generated as a result of program execution will be stored in this folder.
-source folder - source code files are within this folder.
+Source folder - source code files are within this folder.
 Other files:
 * LICENSE - contains information of the license under which this project is available.
 * README - provides the users with an introduction to the project and guidance to use.
 * requirements.txt - text file with information about the packages used in this project.

 ## Reading the results folder
-This folder contains all graphs and other intermediary results files generated at different steps of program execution.
-The .csv files are available to view the initial nodes dataset, any intermediary supporting datasets built (such as merged datasets) and SVM output.
+The results folder contains all graphs and other intermediary results files generated at different steps of program execution.
+CSV files are available to view the initial nodes dataset, any intermediary supporting datasets built (such as merged datasets) and SVM output.
-Visualization outputs are available as a tile plot and an association plot.
+Visualization outputs are available as a tile plot and an association plot in .eps format.